stanbar/stellot/README.md

 - [ ] Q1.2024 - Host dean elections of the Gdańsk Tech with Stellot.

-**Description**: Stellot is a privacy-first i-voting system powered by the Stellar network.
-We argue that the proposed system satisfies all requirements stated for robust i-voting systems such as transparency, verifiability, and voter anonymity/privacy.
-The system is designed in such a way, that voter is completely abstracted from blockchain technology used underneath.
-Open Stellar blockchain allows everyone to verify the election results without having to trust a central authority.
+**Description**: In this paper, we propose a privacy-preserving i-voting system based on the public Stellar Blockchain network.
+We argue that the proposed system satisfies all requirements stated for a robust i-voting system including transparency, verifiability, and voter anonymity.
+The practical architecture of the system abstracts a voter from blockchain technology used underneath.
+To keep user privacy, we propose a privacy-first protocol that protects voter anonymity.
+Additionally, high throughput and low transaction fees allow handling large scale voting at low costs.
+As a result we built an open-source, cheap, and secure system for i-voting that uses public blockchain, where everyone can participate and verify the election process without the need to trust a central authority.
+The main contribution to the field is a method based on a blind signature used to construct reliable voting protocol.
+The proposed method fulfills all requirements defined for i-voting systems, which is challenging to achieve altogether.

-I believe that this project is valuable for Stellar, mainly because it proves that Stellar can be used not only for asset tokenization and payments but also as a robust i-voting system backbone.
-Starting with the general-purpose voting platform, we would like to target all kinds of votings including domain-specific elections, straw polls, referendums, plebiscites.
-It would be amazing to host the next SCF voting with Stellot, proving its self-contained ecosystem.
-Since we have connections with our University, we will start here with annual elections every February.
-When applied successfully, we will scale the product to other domains, bringing Stellar high notability.

-The voter privacy is achieved by the blind-signature technique on the stellar transaction.
+Voter privacy is achieved by the blind-signature technique on the stellar transaction.
 Deeper technical details are available in [whitepaper](https://www.mdpi.com/2076-3417/10/21/7606/pdf).
 We provide demo implementation for the proposed system under [https://stellot.com](https://stellot.com).
-This general-purpose voting service is great for end-users votings, but we believe that our goal is also to digitize the academic/government votings.
+This general-purpose voting service is great for end-users voting, but we believe that our goal is also to digitize academic/government voting.
 Such elections require domain-specific applications, and so we would like to create a framework for these types of solutions.
 Especially the Auth-Server is something that will differ in every institution.

 **Links**:
 - Article: https://www.mdpi.com/2076-3417/10/21/7606/pdf